 The Kelpies are a bizarre, yet must-visit landmark in Scotland: two 30m-high horse-head sculptures near the town of Falkirk, only half an hour drive from Glasgow.
 Before you read on, check out my video of the trip:

 Rabbie’s Kelpies tour

-The half-day tour with Rabbie’s starts at a reasonable time and leaves Glasgow city centre at 9 am.
-The time actually spent on the road is minimal though, as the Kelpies are only 30 minutes away from Glasgow.
-Compared to something like a tour to Loch Ness or Oban that means, less time in the car, more time to explore!
+The day tour with Rabbie’s starts at a reasonable time and leaves Edinburgh at 9.15 am.
+The time actually spent on the road is minimal though, as the Kelpies are only 30 minutes away from Edinburgh.
+After some time to explore the Kelpies, the tour continues to Loch Lomond and Stirling Castle.

 Other than Scotland’s usual natural wonders, the Kelpies are made by humans – the perfect combination of art and engineering.
 They weigh around 300 tonnes each and were constructed from June to October 2013.
 Designed by Scottish figurative sculptor Andy Scott, the Kelpies are inspired by the heavy Clydesdale horses which powered much of Scotland’s industry and economy, pulling wagons and ploughs but also barges and coal ships.